-Dr. Donofrio specializes in fetal diagnosis and in-utero management of congenital heart disease, first trimester fetal cardiac imaging, fetal echocardiography, pediatric transthoracic and transesophageal echocardiography, delivery room management and transitional care for complex disease, and complex congenital heart disease management, and neurodevelopmental outcome assessment of children with congenital heart disease.
+Dr. Donofrio specializes in fetal diagnosis and in-utero management of congenital heart disease, first trimester fetal cardiac imaging, fetal echocardiography, pediatric transthoracic and transesophageal echocardiography, delivery room management and transitional care for complex disease, complex congenital heart disease management, and neurodevelopmental outcome assessment of children with congenital heart disease.
 She also plays a leadership role in our echocardiography laboratory and serves as director of the Advanced Cardiac Imaging fellowship.

 Dr. Donofrio joined the staff at Children’s National after spending nine years at the Virginia Commonwealth University School of Medicine, directing the echocardiography laboratory.
 She completed her cardiology fellowship training at Children’s Hospital of Philadelphia and performed advanced training in fetal echocardiography at Yale University.
 Dr. Donofrio is a fellow of the American College of Cardiology, American Academy of Pediatrics, and American Society of Echocardiography.
 She is a member of the American Pediatric Society and the Society for Pediatric Research.

 Dr. Donofrio is married and has two children.
 She grew up in Delaware and currently resides in Northern Virginia.
-Her interests include the theater and music.
+Her interests include theater and music.